kubernetes-sigs/gateway-api/docs-src/spec.md

 <h3 id="networking.x-k8s.io/v1alpha1.TLSRoute">TLSRoute
 </h3>
 <p>
 <p>TLSRoute is the Schema for the TLSRoute resource.
+TLSRoute is similar to
-TLSRoute is similar to TCPRoute but can be configured to match against TLS-specific metadata.
+TCPRoute but can be configured to match against TLS-specific metadata.
-This allows more flexibility in matching streams for in a given TLS listener.</p>
+This allows more flexibility in matching streams for a given TLS listener.</p>
 <p>If you need to forward traffic to a single target for a TLS listener, you
 could chose to use a TCPRoute with a TLS listener.</p>
 </p>